Eureka Stadium: Stage three (2025–26)

-On 11 April 2024 the state government announced the construction of an additional 5,000 permanent undercover seats on the eastern side of the stadium on the area formerly occupied by the main standing berm to increase the seating capacity to 10,000.
-The new stands will include public amenities and two additional changerooms and player races to enable the stadium to support multiple teams supporting expanded game day and public events.
-Additionally, the standing embankment on the Southern boundary of the stadium will be expanded and feature a new significantly larger video scoreboard to replace the older board which was installed in 2017.
-The older board will be repurposed to the adjacent athletics centre which is presently under construction.
-Artwork featuring local indigenous themes will be included on brickwork, paving and the new scoreboard.
-This announcement was accompanied with architect's renders of the proposed design of the stands and other reconfigurations.
-Construction of the new Athletics Centre and main stadium upgrades commenced in March 2025 with all works anticipated for completion in the second half of the 2026 calendar year.
+On 11 April 2024 the state government announced the construction of an additional 5,000 permanent undercover seats on the south eastern flank of the arena on the area formerly occupied by the main standing berm to increase the seating capacity to 10,000.
+The new stands have added new public amenities and two additional change rooms and player races to enable the stadium to support multiple teams supporting expanded game day and public events.
+Additionally, the standing embankment on the south western flank of the arena has been upgraded and features a new significantly larger video scoreboard that replaced the older board which was installed in 2017.
+The older board has been repurposed to the adjacent new athletics centre.
+Artwork featuring local indigenous themes has been incorporated on brickwork, paving and the new scoreboard.
+Construction of the new Athletics Centre and main stadium upgrades commenced in March 2025 with all works scheduled for completion in early October 2026.